Chalwk/JeriCraftDocs/MINECRAFT/about-the-server/About.md

 - Protect your builds and land with Region Protection.
 - Complete custom quests for unique rewards and a sense of adventure.
 - Experience the changing landscape with Realistic Seasons.

-## 🤝 Join Our Community!

-We hope this guide helps you get started on your JeriCraft journey!
-Our friendly community is always here to assist you, both in-game and on Discord.
-Happy crafting! 🎉